 Retirees who were hired on or before December 31, 2008 and have subsequently continued employment will continue under the former policy Guidelines for Rehire of UC Retirees until their appointments end or there is a change in their current appointment.

-- Department should complete the Retired Employee Approvals Form (UBEN 138) (pdf)
+- Department completes the Retired Employee Approvals Form (UBEN 138) (pdf)

-- Department should direct the candidate for rehire to complete the UCRP Reemployed Retiree Notification Form (UBEN 1039) (pdf)
+- Department directs the candidate for rehire to complete the UCRP Reemployed Retiree Notification Form (UBEN 1039) (pdf)

-- Department should submit both forms to Human Resources.
+- Department submit both forms to Human Resources.

-All rehired retirees whose appointment ends and wish to be rehired will fall under the new policy and be required to follow the process above.
+All rehired retirees whose appointments end and wish to be rehired will fall under the new policy and be required to follow the process above.